thomashassan35/stackv2-session-03-2023/README.md

 ## Agenda and outline of this document
 1. Reminder: Thing'in data exchange formats and query languages
 2. Part 1
    - 1.1.
-Importing the Postman collection
+Importing the Postman collection and connecting to the platform (15 min)
    - 1.2.
-Creation of a dataset using Building Topology Ontology (BOT) (~1h)
+Creation of a dataset using Building Topology Ontology (BOT) (~45min)
-       * Presentation of building injector (IFC + topology)
        * Creation of the dataset
        * Injection of the dataset on the Thing in platform
    - 1.3.
-Query on the dataset (~1h)
+Queries on various dataset (~1h15)
-       * Presentation of the wizard
+       * Presentation of the query wizard
        * Query the dataset, with wizard and with swagger or postman
        * Select queries
        * Update queries
        * Aggregation queries
        * Geographic queries
-3. Part 2
+3. Part 2 (~2h)
   - 2.1.
-Part 2: problem statement
+Part 2: problem statement (~10min)
   - 2.2.
-Part 2: questions/assignments
+Part 2: questions/assignments (~1h30)
   - 2.3.
-Part 2: additional material - Blob management
+Part 2: additional material - Blob management (~10min)
   - 2.4.
-Part 2: additional material - Injecting "massive" datasets
+Part 2: additional material - Injecting "massive" datasets (with presentation of building injector IFC + topology), (~10min)
   - 2.5.
-Part 2: additional material - Digital Twin synchronization
+Part 2: additional material - Digital Twin synchronization (~5min)

 ## 1. Thing'in data exchange formats and query languages